The Black Chefs, Entrepreneurs, and Inventors Shaping American Cuisine

 He is most famous for developing products made from peanuts, but George Washington Carver contributed much more than that to American agriculture and cuisine.
 As an agricultural chemist, he focused efforts on finding more than 300 new applications for Southern crops like soybeans, pecans, and sweet potatoes.
 Carver is also responsible for bringing crop rotation—the practice of planting different crops on the same plot of land to improve soil health—to the South.
 Some of the products attributed to Carver include versions of ink dye, flour, vinegar, and synthetic rubber.

 Tracye McQuirter is a public health nutritionist and devoted vegan.
 Her 34 years of plant-based eating provided her with all the insight and experience necessary to write multiple practical plant-based eating resources, including African American Vegan Starter Guide and By Any Greens Necessary, a comprehensive guide on how to eat vegan, written specifically for Black women.
-To mark the tenth anniversary of the book, McQuirter announced a new program to help 10,000 Black women go vegan, “while Black women are leaders in so many progressive ways, we are in a crisis when it comes to our health…experiencing the highest rates of heart disease, stroke, diabetes, and cancer—the top four killers and disablers in the nation.”
+McQuirter announced an expanded program to help 10 million Black women go vegan, “while Black women are leaders in so many progressive ways, we are in a crisis when it comes to our health…experiencing the highest rates of heart disease, stroke, diabetes, and cancer—the top four killers and disablers in the nation.”
 Her work continues to be instrumental in promoting healthy eating in Black communities.